 For those with a sweet tooth, nearby Duck Island Ice Cream is a must-do.
 With flavours ranging from salted caramel with cacao crumb to peppermint slice, toasted marshmallow, and even cinnamon smoked apple pie, this is far from your average ice cream bar.

 There’s a good dollop of street eats to be had on Grey Street too.
 Winner Winner, specialising in all manner of tasty free-range chicken treats is a local favourite.
 While just around the corner on Cook Street, you can find GoneBurger – the home of big succulent, yet nutritious, creations that include the Belly of the Beast, My Deer and Drunken Sailor; and Cook Street Social, serving up a great range of craft beer and brunch, lunch and dinner options.

 Explore the surrounding streets and lanes

 The streets and lanes surrounding Grey Street are worth exploring as well.
-Grey Gardens down Lovegrove Lane epitomises the area’s hip new food culture.
+GG's Cafe down Lovegrove Lane epitomises the area’s hip new food culture.
 Adorned with curiosities and the artistic creations of local crafters, this cafe has become known among Hamiltonians for its coffee, soups, and traditional old school baking including some of the best lamingtons in the city.